microsoft/onnxruntime/docs/tutorials/tutorials/OpenVINO_EP_samples/squeezenet_classification_cpp.md

+---
+nav_exclude: true
+---

-# This is a CPP sample demoing ONNXRuntime OpenVINO Execution Provider usage:
+# Image classification with Squeezenet in CPP using OpenVINO Execution Provider:
+{: .no_toc }

 1. The image classification uses a Squeezenet Deep Learning ONNX Model from the ONNX Model Zoo.